12 Unforgettable Experience Gifts for Kids in and around NYC

-Gift an outing to a nearby ski resort for some quality snow time: Many of our favorite ski spots are open for the season or will be soon.
-Many spots offer snow tubing or sledding, too, and some ski resorts near NYC are even reachable without a car.
+For a winter birthday or holiday, gift an outing to a nearby ski resort for some quality snow time.
+Check out our post about our favorite ski spots.
+Many places offer snow tubing or sledding, too, and some ski resorts near NYC are even reachable without a car.

 Bounce Sky High